Michael McCrum: Eton College

-In 1970 he became Head Master of Eton College, ostensibly a more prestigious position but perhaps one that allowed less initiative or authority than at Tonbridge.
+In 1970, he became Head Master of Eton College, ostensibly a more prestigious position but perhaps one that allowed less initiative or authority than at Tonbridge.
 He raised standards at Eton after the era of Anthony Chenevix-Trench, whose weaknesses differentiated him from the self-disciplined McCrum.
 The curriculum was modernised and academic standards improved.
 Just before leaving Eton he oversaw the final abolition of fagging, as he had at Tonbridge earlier.

-As Chairman of the Headmasters' Conference in 1974, McCrum called for greater co-operation between the independent and maintained sectors of education.
+As Chairman of the Headmasters' Conference in 1974, McCrum called for greater co-operation between the independent and maintained sectors of education, a co-operation which Eton has maintained under its present Provost.

 McCrum banned Nigerian writer Dillibe Onyeama from visiting Eton after the latter alleged having experienced racism at the college.
 This decision was overturned in approximately 2010.

 Corpus Christi College

-In 1980, McCrum returned to Corpus Christi, Cambridge as Master, introducing women to the college in 1982.
+In 1980, McCrum returned to Corpus Christi, Cambridge, as Master, introducing women to the college in 1983.
 In 1987 he became the last of the University of Cambridge's part-time Vice-Chancellors.
 He was president of the Cambridge Society from 1989 to 1996.

 He chaired the Oxford and Cambridge Schools Examination Board from 1981 to 1987, and the School Governing Bodies Association from 1989 to 1994.

-In his farewell speech as Vice-Chancellor he called for university lecturers to be better paid.
+In his farewell speech as Vice-Chancellor, he called for university lecturers to be better paid.

 An Anglican, he was chairman of the Cathedrals Fabric Commission for England (from 1991) and was a member of the BBC/IBA religious affairs committee (while headmaster of Tonbridge; despite his reforming zeal in other respects, formal daily chapel services remained part of the fabric of school life while he was there; he did make attendance voluntary at Eton).